magento/magento2-functional-testing-framework/.github/DOCUMENTATION_TEMPLATE.md

 We will inform you if it needs any additional processing.

 The documentation in this repository is used as the source for the [MFTF documentation][].
-Any changes to the Table of Contents will need to be made via a separate PR in the regular [Magento Developer documentation repository][].
+Any changes to the table of contents will need to be made through a separate pull request in the regular [Magento Developer documentation repository][].

 ## Ordered lists